frabjous/open-guide-editor/doc/installation.md

 If, for example, it is placed as a subdirectory of the server's document root, it would then be available at `https://yourdomain.com/open-guide-editor/`.
 You can rename the `open-guide-editor` directory if you wish, but the `open-guide-misc/` submodule directory should not be renamed.

-However, when it is not accessed on `localhost`, the browser will not automatically have access to editing files on the server.
+However, when it is not accessed on `localhost` or `127.0.0.1`, the client browser will not automatically have access to editing files on the server.
 That would be a huge security hole.
 Instead, some mechanism will need to be put into place to grant access through some kind of authentication process.
-More information about doing so is provided in the [security documentation](https://github.com/frabjous/open-guide-editor/blob/main/doc/security.md).
+More information about providing such a mechanism is detailed in the [security documentation](https://github.com/frabjous/open-guide-editor/blob/main/doc/security.md).

+One that is in place, there are two ways to access a specific document.
+One would be to use the "open" button/Ctrl-O shortcut, which will be limited to those directories to which the client has been given access.
+The other would be to follow a link to the redirection page `https://yourdomain.com/open-guide-editor/php/redirect.php?dirname=[url-encoded-directory-of file]&basename=[url-encoded-basename-of-file]` where the portions in brackets are replaced by the actual url-encoded names, without brackets.
+This will generate an access key if the user should have access to the file and redirect the browser to the editor with the file in question loaded.

 ## Other Documentation